Here’s an informational table summarizing key takeaways from the article “Explaining Physical Harassment vs. Discrimination”:

 • Implementing Anti-Harassment Policies and Procedures: Clear policies outlining acceptable and unacceptable behavior and a well-defined complaint process are crucial.
 These policies should be readily available to all employees or students.

-• Providing Training on Recognizing and Preventing Harassment: Training sessions can equip staff, faculty, and students with the necessary skills to identify harassment and discrimination, as well as how to intervene safely and effectively.
+• Providing Training on Recognizing and Preventing Harassment: Training sessions can equip staff, faculty, and students with the necessary skills to identify harassment and discrimination and how to intervene safely and effectively.

 • Fostering a Culture of Open Communication and Reporting: Organizations must create an environment where individuals feel comfortable reporting incidents without fear of retaliation.
 This can involve establishing anonymous reporting mechanisms and promoting open communication with supervisors or designated officials.